 - Assistive technology training

-Our clinic serves children from 9:30 am to 3:30 pm five days a week, excluding holidays and staff training days.
-Depending on the child’s needs, full- or part-time scheduling is available between 12 and 30 hours a week.
+The ABA Clinic serves children from 9:30 am to 3:30 pm five days a week, excluding holidays and staff training days.
+Depending on your child’s needs, full-time or part-time scheduling is available between 12 and 30 hours a week.

 Monday – Friday